 When I was getting familiar with this bizarre new world called “television” (Canadian and otherwise) in 1974, it was probably for the best that I found something that would entertain me on a basic level but still encourage me to use my imagination and to be the best person I could be, at any stage of my life.

 So it’s a good thing that, at the age of two, I discovered Mr. Dress-Up.
 And it’s an even better thing that, one way another, Mr. Dress-Up has stayed with me through the rest of my life.

-By the time Mr. Rogers packed up his neighbourhood (and dropped its “u”), Coombs had already spent three years on the CBC children’s series Butternut Square, developing the Mr. Dress-Up character alongside an Australian-born puppeteer named Judith Lawrence and her two most famous characters, Casey and Finnegan.
+By that time, Coombs had already spent three years on the CBC children’s series Butternut Square, developing the Mr. Dress-Up character alongside an Australian-born puppeteer named Judith Lawrence and her two most famous characters, Casey and Finnegan.
 CBC launched the official Mr. Dress-Up series in 1967, and it would run uninterrupted for nearly three decades until Coombs’ retirement in 1996.